isc-projects/kea/doc/sphinx/arm/admin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Changing the PostgreSQL internal value ``synchronous_commit`` from the default value
-of ON to OFF can result in gain in Kea performance.
-On slow systems, the gain can be over 1000%.
+of ON to OFF can result in significant gains in Kea performance; on slow systems, the gain
+can be over 1000%.
 It can be set per-session for testing:

 .. code-block:: psql

     postgres=# SET synchronous_commit = OFF;

-or permanently by command (preferred method):
+or permanently via command (preferred method):

 .. code-block:: psql